jdnier/sink_presentation/README.md

 ## Presentation slides

-The presentation slides are viewable [here](https://gitpitch.com/jdnier/sink_presentation#/).
+The presentation slides are viewable <a href="https://gitpitch.com/jdnier/sink_presentation#/" target="_blank">here</a>.
 The presentation sources are in PITCHME.md and the assets directory.

 ## Example use case

-Use it to cache data pulled from the network without saving as a file.
+Use sink to cache data pulled from the network without saving as a file.
 Just cat the named pipe to test and debug your pipelines.

 ## Sample invocation